Azure/ResiliencyCenter/Drills/DefineAndExecuteDrill.md

 4. Finally, review the final set of resources that will undergo fault injection and confirm execution.

-5. Drill execution progress can be tracked through a job as shown below.
+5. Drill execution progress can be tracked through a job, as shown below.

 ![Screenshot of Drill Run Job](../img/35-Drill-Run-Job.png)

 Every drill execution job follows the sequence of Fault Injection > Failover > Reprotect > Failover (in reverse direction) > Reprotect (in reverse direction).
-For a given step, “Retry” operation can be leveraged to re-execute any given operation for a failed resource.
-“Start” begins the step and “Mark step as complete” ends the step.
+For a given step, the “Retry” operation can be leveraged to re-execute any given operation for a failed resource.
+“Start” begins the step, and “Mark step as complete” ends the step.
 Once a step, for example, Reprotect is ended, it cannot be retried.

 > [!NOTE]
-> For Failover (Reverse) to select the right resources for failover back from target to source zone, edit the source recovery plan’s resources before failover.
+> For Failover (Reverse) to select the right resources for failover back from the target to the source zone, edit the source recovery plan’s resources before failover.

-Every drill execution also supports addition of notes during the execution which will get stored as a part of run history of the drill.
+Every drill execution also supports the addition of notes during the execution, which will be stored as part of the run history of the drill.

 > [!NOTE]
 > Upon adding notes and saving the notes, refresh the job to update the notes.

-Additionally, every execution run should be explicitly ended using “End execution”, which is followed by review of the notes and an attestation of the final status of the Drill as shown below.
+Additionally, every execution run should be explicitly ended using “End execution”, which is followed by a review of the notes and an attestation of the final status of the Drill as shown below.

 ![Screenshot of Drill Execution End](../img/36-Drill-End-Execution.png)